Yale University: In fiction and popular culture

 Yale University is a cultural referent as an institution that produces some of the most elite members of society and its grounds, alumni, and students have been prominently portrayed in fiction and U.S. popular culture.
 For example, Owen Johnson's novel Stover at Yale follows the college career of Dink Stover, and Frank Merriwell, the model for all later juvenile sports fiction, plays football, baseball, crew, and track at Yale while solving mysteries and righting wrongs.
+In The Simpsons, Charles Montgomery Burns (Mr. Burns) is a Yale alumnus and member of the secret society Skull and Bones; Yale and the society are featured in the episode “The Caper Chase.”
+In Gilmore Girls, Rory Gilmore attends Yale where she resides in Branford College and writes for the Yale Daily News.
 Yale University also is mentioned in F. Scott Fitzgerald's novel The Great Gatsby.
 The narrator, Nick Carraway, wrote a series of editorials for the Yale News, and Tom Buchanan was "one of the most powerful ends that ever played football" for Yale.